flickerfusion305/FlickerFusion/README.md

 - [System specifications](#system-specifications)
 - [Reference](#reference)

+## Contact
+This repo is not maintained as it was primarily used for anonymous submission.
+Feel free to contact the first author if needed.
+Woosung (Reiss) Koh: reiss.koh@gmail.com (https://github.com/reiss-koh)

 ## Project site

 Demo video renderings of trained models are available on [our project site](https://flickerfusion305.github.io/).